 There is no industry standard, or a ‘one size fits all’ set of call centre KPIs that you can just copy and paste and solve all your problems.

 I’ve spent 30-years working in contact centre management and I’m still learning.

-Truth is, contact centres (as they are now more widely referred to) are a lot more complex than people given them credit for and knowing the right call centre KPI’s to choose and how they all relate to each other is a professional skill built over years of experience.
+Truth is, contact centres (as they are now more widely referred to) are a lot more complex than people give them credit for and knowing the right call centre KPI’s or call centre metrics to choose, and how they all relate to each other is a professional skill built over years of experience.

 Take a quick look at today’s contact centre manager.

 They have to balance people, technology, budgets, internal and external stakeholders, processes, reporting, analytics and more all while providing strong leadership, defending (and trying to improve the broader business) and satisfy customers.

 And it’s not just calls they have to manage.

 Live chat, emails, video chat, Social Media and more all typically reside in the contact centre as well.

 Anyway back to call centre metrics and KPIs.

 Call Centre KPI’s need data and the good news is there is more than enough data and call centre metrics to choose from in a contact centre!